Message from the COA President

 Teach OU-HCOM Medical Students, Earn CME

-If you are interested in teaching first and second year medical students in a clinical setting in the Columbus area, we have a great opportunity for you!
+If you are interested in teaching first and second year medical students in a clinical setting in the Columbus area, this is your opportunity!
 Ohio University Heritage College of Osteopathic Medicine (OUHCOM)-Dublin campus is looking for community physicians to help hone and develop the clinical skills of current medical students.
-First or second year medical students would be scheduled to your site and work with you throughout the morning or afternoon (typically four hours), learning how to interact with you and your patients and staff in order to deliver care.
-All physician preceptors have the opportunity to be identified as Heritage College faculty and receive AOA Category 1B CME credit for each hour of student engagement!
-Please contact firstname.lastname@example.org for details.
+First- or second-year medical students would be scheduled to your site and work with you throughout the morning or afternoon (typically four hours), learning how to interact with you and your patients and staff in order to deliver care.
+All physician preceptors have the opportunity to be identified as Heritage College faculty and receive AOA Category 1B CME credit for each hour of student engagement.
+Contact email@example.com for details.

 Volunteer at Local Free Clinics

 OU-HCOM students are actively involved in the Central Ohio community.
 You can join them and other area medical students and physicians at free clinics in Columbus.
 For example, the OSU Spanish Free Clinic is on Tuesday evenings and a free clinic at Columbus Public Health is every Monday evening.
 For more information about either, contact OU-HCOM Student Sean Conley at firstname.lastname@example.org or 614- 377-5801.